 Providers will need to:

-- Home health billing instructions and encounter data reporting guide will be updated July 1, 2023.
+- Home Health billing instructions updated and published July 1, 2023.

-- ProviderOne will accept the new EVV HHCS data elements July 1, 2023.
+- ProviderOne began accepting the new EVV HHCS data elements as of July 1, 2023.

-- New data elements will be mandatory January 1, 2024.
+- New EVV HHCS data elements will be mandatory for HHCS claims with service dates on or after January 1, 2024.